Daniel FitzGerald Runde: Early life and education

-Under his leadership, the Commission produced a series of working groups and reports and remained active through 2024 and into 2025, anchoring high-level programming focused on Ukraine's postwar economic recovery.
-As part of the Commission's work, Runde convened the flagship CSIS Doing Business in Ukraine Conference in September 2023 and 2024 to discuss Ukrainian business and trade opportunities with the U.S. and G-7 allies.
-The Commission sponsored the first Congressional Staff Delegation to Ukraine after the full-scale invasion in August 2023.

-Runde has advanced Ukraine's recovery agenda at global venues including London's Chatham House and Spain's Elcano Royal Institute.
-At the 2024 and 2025 World Economic Forum in Davos, Runde participated in two panels at Ukraine House Davos discussing views on Ukraine in Washington and the need to galvanize global support for Ukraine.

-Since 2019, Runde has served on the board of the Ukraine-Moldova American Enterprise Fund (UMAEF), formerly the Western NIS Enterprise Fund (WNISEF), a $285 million fund investing in small and medium-sized enterprises active in Ukraine and Moldova.
-WNISEF was an investor in Horizon Capital HCGF IV Fund and Runde met with Ukrainian President Volodymyr Zelensky in Kyiv for the official signing ceremony on April 28, 2023.
+Dan Runde is the son of James A. Runde (former partner of Morgan Stanley) and M. Barbara FitzGerald.
+Runde went to Dartmouth College, where he received his Bachelor of Arts (cum laude) in Government in 1994.
+He also received his Master of Public Policy from the Kennedy School of Government, Harvard University.

 Career

 Early years (1994–2002)

 Runde began his career in financial services and corporate finance at Alex.
 Brown and Sons (now part of Deutsche Bank) in Baltimore, Maryland.
 Later, he worked as an assistant vice president for commercial banking at Citibank in Buenos Aires.

 Bush administration (2002–2007)

 Runde joined the USAID in 2002, under the Bush administration.
 At the USAID, he led the GDA partnership initiative by providing training, networks, staff, funds, and advice to establish and strengthen alliances.
 Under Runde, the GDA initiative was recognized by Harvard University as a runner-up for the Innovations in Government Award.